Electric Pentagram: Themes

 Miho composed "Thunder Vengeance" around early spring 2019, coming up with the riff after watching Slayer at Download Festival Japan on March 21.

 The music and initial arrangement for "Holy War" were created by Mao, before the band made quite a few changes to the latter during recording.
 For the first time, the lyrics are credited to Lovebites as a whole, as all five members threw in ideas.
+Midori said the song was inspired by Angra, with her guitar solo especially influenced by their former guitarist Kiko Loureiro.

 Decibel magazine reported that Miho wrote "Golden Destination" to honor British metal.
 The bassist herself compared it to "Don't Bite the Dust", from both their debut EP and first album, stating that this is how the older song would probably sound if she had written it today.

 Miyako speculated that "Raise Some Hell" was inspired by hanging around Halestorm.
 Because Lovebites' lyrics are typically serious, Asami said that for "Raise Some Hell" she wanted to make a silly song for their audiences.
 She also described the music as closer to hard rock.

 After composing "When Destinies Align", Miyako gave it the temporary title "Lovebites".
 She had been saving that honor since 2017 for use when she wrote a song "divine" enough to bear the band's name.
 The guitarist described the track as melodic speed metal.
 Recognizing the song as representative of the band, Asami wrote the lyrics about its five members.

 Although Asami typically comes up with the melody of a song before Mao provides an arrangement, for "A Frozen Serenade" the arrangement was solidified first.
 Since Electric Pentagram was coming out in the winter, the singer wanted a sad winter ballad.
 Asami knew she wanted to include acoustic guitar on the track.
 Despite stating that acoustic guitar is more difficult than electric, since the slightest mistake will be heard, Miyako said she was able to record the solos quickly.